0

-General Education Mobile (GEM) generaleducationmobile
+General Education Mobile (GEM)

 With the General Education Mobile program, students near the beginning of their education will enroll in general education classes taken through University of Massachusetts Global.
 Credits will transfer and apply towards the CCAF degree.

-As part of the requirements for CCAF associate degrees, students must take one three-credit class in each of the five general education categories: oral communication, written communication, mathematics, social sciences and humanities.
-These 15 credits - nearly a quarter of the 64 needed for the degree - must be taken at a civilian institution since CCAF does not offer its own general education courses.
+As part of the requirements for CCAF associate degrees, students must take one three-credit class in each of the five general education categories: oral communication, written communication, mathematics, social sciences, and humanities.
+These 15 credits — nearly a quarter of the 64 needed for the degree — must be taken at a civilian institution since CCAF does not offer its own general education courses.

 About University of Massachusetts Global

-Started in 1958 to meet the needs of military personnel, we are committed to serving those who have faithfully defended our nation.
+Started in 1958 to meet the needs of military personnel, we are committed to serving those who have served our nation.
 Our team of experts with military experience will be in the trenches with you every step of the way.
 Whether you are active duty, reservist, veteran, or family, we are dedicated to serving military students by offering flexible online programs that allow you to learn at your own pace.
 University of Massachusetts Global is accredited by, and a member of, the WSCUC Senior College and University Commission (WSCUC).

 With six sessions starting every eight weeks, UMass Global offers a year-round academic schedule tailored to meet the needs of busy adult students.